 Emily B. Hutchins

-Emily graduated from East Tennessee State University with a Bachelor of Social Science in Sociology in 2009.
+Emily joined the District Attorney's Office in December, 2013.
+Emily graduated from East Tennessee State University with a Bachelor's Degree in Social Science in 2009.
 She then received her Juris Doctor from Emory University School of Law in 2013, where she was a competitor and coach in the Emory Moot Court Society.
 Before she was appointed as an Assistant District Attorney assigned to General Sessions and Juvenile Court, Emily worked in the District Attorney’s office as a summer intern in 2011 and as the summer law clerk in 2012.

 P. Michael Filetti